Sannderersej/12-factor-agentops/docs/getting-started/README.md

 **Start here:** [FAAFO Philosophy](../explanation/faafo-north-star.md)
 - Why this exists (the driving belief)
-- How it connects to the Four Pillars
+- How it connects to the Five Pillars
 - Industry validation from AI Summit 2025

 **Then:** [Standing on Giants](../explanation/standing-on-giants.md)